codewithmark/find-google-sheet-cells-used/README.md

-# Find Out the number of cells used in your google sheet
+# Find out the number of cells used in your google sheet

 Step 1 > Google Apps Script